qialex/react-redux-typescript-chat/README.md

 3. server is listening and broadcasting following events: joining new users, changing user name, new message.

 ## App
+It's responsive.
+Tested in Chrome (v 73.0.3683.75) and Firefox (v66.0).
+In desktop, tablet, and mobile resolutions (horizontal and vertical)

 ### Localization
 **react-localization** ([npm](https://www.npmjs.com/package/react-localization)) is used for localization.
 2 supported languages.